Paramount's Content For Change Delivers Impactful Initiatives In Las Vegas

-(MENAFN- PR Newswire) NEW YORK, Feb.
-12, 2024 /PRNewswire/ -- Paramount Global (NASDAQ: PARA ; PARAA), alongside its brands, industry affiliates, and community partners, orchestrated a series of impactful events in Las Vegas leading up to this past Sunday's game to shine a light on important societal issues.
+- 3BL) Paramount Global (NASDAQ: PARA; PARAA), alongside its brands, industry affiliates, and community partners, orchestrated a series of impactful events in Las Vegas leading up to this past Sunday's game to shine a light on important societal issues.

 "Our commitment to shape content rooted in diversity, equity, and inclusion goes beyond business, leveraging our core strengths to create inspiring cultural moments and reach global audiences," says Crystal Barnes, Paramount Global's EVP of Social Impact and Environmental, Social, and Governance (ESG).
 "Through initiatives like Creators House, Murals for Change, and our powerful vignettes, we aim to redefine narratives, amplify underrepresented voices, and drive meaningful impact in Las Vegas and beyond."